isomerpages/govtech-stp/_work-pass-holder-lane/01c-FDWCN-FAQ.md

 ### 9. Can employers get a levy waiver for FDWs who go on home / overseas leave?

-For FDWs on home or overseas leave, employers can [apply for levy waiver](https://www.cpf.gov.sg/eSvc/Web/Employer/MyRequestEmployer) (for up to 60 days) **when their FDWs return to Singapore.**
+For FDWs on home or overseas leave, employers can <a href="https://www.cpf.gov.sg/eSvc/Web/Employer/MyRequestEmployer" target="_blank">apply for levy waiver</a> (for up to 60 days) **when their FDWs return to Singapore.**

 ### 10. My FDW or CN intends to travel out of Singapore.
 What do I need to consider?

 You may wish to discourage your FDW/CN from travelling as the country she is visiting may have travel restrictions.
 Thus, there could be significant delays before she can return to Singapore.

-For all FDWs and nannies, new and existing, entering Singapore from 1 January 2021, [the Government will no longer cover their treatment costs](https://www.moh.gov.sg/news-highlights/details/updates-to-stay-home-notice-and-charging-policy-for-travellers) if they develop COVID-19 symptoms or test positive within 14 days of arrival in Singapore.
+For all FDWs and nannies, new and existing, entering Singapore from 1 January 2021, <a href="https://www.moh.gov.sg/news-highlights/details/updates-to-stay-home-notice-and-charging-policy-for-travellers" target="_blank">the Government will no longer cover their treatment costs</a> if they develop COVID-19 symptoms or test positive within 14 days of arrival in Singapore.
 This is regardless of when they left Singapore.

-Find out who is responsible for the treatment costs [here](https://www.mom.gov.sg/covid-19/frequently-asked-questions/eligible-claims-and-medical-benefits#who-is-responsible-for-paying-for-the-pass-holders-covid-19-treatment).
+Find out who is responsible for the treatment costs <a href="https://www.mom.gov.sg/covid-19/frequently-asked-questions/eligible-claims-and-medical-benefits#who-is-responsible-for-paying-for-the-pass-holders-covid-19-treatment" target="_blank">here</a>.

 ### 11. My CN's visit pass is expiring, how do I extend her stay in Singapore?